Totally geodesic Lagrangian submanifolds of the pseudo-nearly K\"ahler $\mathrm{SL}(2,\mathbb{R})\times\mathrm{SL}(2,\mathbb{R})$: Introduction

-Conversely, the maps \emph{(\ref{map1})}, \emph{(\ref{map2})} and \emph{(\ref{map3})} are totally geodesic Lagrangian immersions. \end{theorem} We can understand the geometry of these immersions via the identification of $\Sl$ with the anti-de Sitter space $H_1^3(-1)$; namely via the map which is an isometry between $H^3_1(-1)$ and $\Sl$ with the standard metric introduced in Equation \eqref{prodsl2} below.
 Note that the three immersions of Theorem \ref{maintheorem} induce essentially different Riemannian structures on $\Sl$.
 The first immersion induces a metric with constant sectional curvature, that is homothetic to the standard metric.
 The second immersion turns $\Sl$ into an anti-de Sitter space with a Berger-like metric stretched in a timelike direction, and the third immersion turns it again into an anti-de Sitter space with a Berger-like metric, but now stretched in a spacelike direction.
 These metrics have been studied more generally in \cite{calvaruso_helix_2023} and \cite{calvaruso_metrics_2014}.

 The paper is organised as follows.
 In Section \ref{preliminaries} we recall the nearly Kähler structure of $\Sl\times\Sl$ and we give a comparison with the product metric.
-In Section \ref{lagrangiansubmanifolds} we state some properties of Lagrangian submanifolds and we divide them in four groups.
+In Section \ref{lagrangiansubmanifolds} we state some properties of Lagrangian submanifolds and we divide them into four groups.
 Finally, in Section \ref{totallygeodesic} we classify, up to congruence, all totally geodesic Lagrangian submanifolds of the nearly Kähler $\Sl\times\Sl$.